 • Penn Museum Library's first level (Penn Museum Academic Wing Level 3).
 Penn students, faculty, and staff may enter the Penn Museum and its library for free with Penn ID.
 Find more information to plan your visit

-Featured images: Left: Woodblock print from Sangoku tsūran zusetsu (An Illustrated Survey of Three Countries), Hayashi Shisei, 1786.
+Featured images at top of page: Left: Woodblock print from Sangoku tsūran zusetsu (An Illustrated Survey of Three Countries), Hayashi Shisei, 1786.
 Right: Illustration from the comic book Gōruden kamui (Golden Kamuy), Noda Satoru, 2015.

 Staff Information